Lakshmanapandian/Personal_document_management/README.md

 7.   delete --> Delete the file using path and filename and store the files in user's folder.

 8. Rename-->Rename the file Using path and filename and rename the file in local and update in database

-9. Add insurance --> Add the insurance details to the particular vehicle.
-10.
 # Install and run it locally

 1. Download or clone the repository to your local machine: